Italian Self-Study: Learn Italian on Your Own

 Ideally, your teacher should be a native speaker or have a very good level of Italian.

-Learn about how to learn Italian fast.
+Learn about how to speak Italian fast.

-Learn Italian while you sleep
+Learn Italian While you Sleep

 Learning Italian while you sleep is possible to some extent.